jwcho1221/Flight-Delay-Prediction/LabGuide300.md

 ![](./images/300/Picture300-55.png)

-- Once you have run the model successfully, you will see the following message.
+- Once you have ran the model successfully, you will see the following message.

 ![](./images/300/Picture300-56.png)